 Before joining Beasley Allen in December 2016, Margaret also worked as a medical and legal consultant, focusing on obstetrics and gynecology, reproductive law and policy, and the regulation of medical devices.

+Margaret has dedicated herself to working on behalf of women who have been harmed by the use of talcum powder.
 More than 27 studies have shown that the genital use of talc significantly increases the risk of ovarian cancer.
 Thousands of cases are filed in federal and state courts around the country, with the number expected to grow.
-Margaret has dedicated herself to working on behalf of women who have been harmed by its use.

 Margaret has received numerous medical awards, including Texas Monthly’s Super Doctor and Duke University’s Outstanding Surgical Medical Resident, and was named Entrepreneur of the Year by Ernst and Young.